-- (a) Annual statistical data reports.
+(a) Annual statistical data reports.
 Each school shall report annual statistical data in a form and manner prescribed by the commissioner and each school owner shall certify that such data are true and accurate.
 The commissioner may require independently audited statistical data reports at the school's expense upon a determination that a school has provided false or inaccurate certified data reports.
 The reporting period shall be from July 1 to June 30.
 For the purposes of this section, unless otherwise specified, school shall mean school as it is defined in subdivision (p) of section 126.1 of this Title and certified English as a second language schools as defined in subdivision (x) of section 126.1 of this Title.
-For the purposes of this section, contracted program start date and contracted program end date shall mean the start date and end dates of the curriculum or course as identified on students' enrollment agreements. - (1) Licensed private career schools. (i) By no later than April 1, 2022, licensed private career schools shall submit statistical data reports from the immediately preceding reporting year, in a form and manner prescribed the commissioner.
-Statistical data reports shall use data elements similar to the previous reporting year, and shall include, but are not limited to, enrollment, completion, and job-placement data. - (ii) By no later than April 1, 2023, and no later than April 1 of each calendar year thereafter, licensed private career schools shall submit statistical data from the immediately preceding reporting period for each approved curriculum or course,
+For the purposes of this section, contracted program start date and contracted program end date shall mean the start date and end dates of the curriculum or course as identified on students' enrollment agreements.

+(1) Licensed private career schools. (i) By no later than April 1, 2022, licensed private career schools shall submit statistical data reports from the immediately preceding reporting year, in a form and manner prescribed the commissioner.
+Statistical data reports shall use data elements similar to the previous reporting year, and shall include, but are not limited to, enrollment, completion, and job-placement data.

-- excluding approved non-occupational courses as defined in section 126.1(t) of this Title.
+(ii) By no later than April 1, 2023, and no later than April 1 of each calendar year thereafter, licensed private career schools shall submit statistical data from the immediately preceding reporting period for each approved curriculum or course, excluding approved non-occupational courses as defined in section 126.1(t) of this Title.
+This data shall include, but is not limited to, the following:

-This data shall include, but is not limited to, the following: - (a) the number of individuals who submitted an application for admission to the program during the reporting period; - (b) the number of applicants whose applications were accepted for admission during the reporting period; - (c) the number of applicants whose applications were denied admission during the reporting period; - (d) the number of students enrolled with a contracted program start and end date within the reporting period; - (e) the number of students enrolled with a contracted program start date during the reporting period that have a contracted program end date in a subsequent specified reporting period; - (f) the number of students enrolled with a contracted program start date in a previous reporting period that have a contracted program end date within the reporting period; - (g) the number of students who successfully completed the program during the reporting period; - (h) the number of students enrolled with a contracted program start date during the reporting period who dropped out or were withdrawn from the program during the reporting period; - (i) the number of students enrolled with a contracted program start date during a previous specified reporting period who have dropped out or were withdrawn from the program during the reporting period;
+(a) the number of individuals who submitted an application for admission to the program during the reporting period;

+(b) the number of applicants whose applications were accepted for admission during the reporting period;

+(c) the number of applicants whose applications were denied admission during the reporting period;

+(d) the number of students enrolled with a contracted program start and end date within the reporting period;

+(e) the number of students enrolled with a contracted program start date during the reporting period that have a contracted program end date in a subsequent specified reporting period;

+(f) the number of students enrolled with a contracted program start date in a previous reporting period that have a contracted program end date within the reporting period;

+(g) the number of students who successfully completed the program during the reporting period;

+(h) the number of students enrolled with a contracted program start date during the reporting period who dropped out or were withdrawn from the program during the reporting period;

+(i) the number of students enrolled with a contracted program start date during a previous specified reporting period who have dropped out or were withdrawn from the program during the reporting period;

-- (i) the number of students who had a contracted program end date occurred during the reporting period but were still enrolled at the end of the reporting period; - (k) the number of students who completed the program within the reporting period and who, within one-hundred and eighty days from the end of the reporting period, obtained employment in the occupation for which they were trained or in a related, comparable occupation; - (I) the number of students who completed the program within the reporting period who were unavailable for employment due to the following reasons: death; incarceration; health issues that prevent employment; enrolled in a continuing postsecondary education program; and, active military duty; - (m) the number of students enrolled in the program during the reporting period who received funding or credit for tuition and fees from each of the following sources:
+(j) the number of students who had a contracted program end date occurred during the reporting period but were still enrolled at the end of the reporting period;

+(k) the number of students who completed the program within the reporting period and who, within one-hundred and eighty days from the end of the reporting period, obtained employment in the occupation for which they were trained or in a related, comparable occupation;

+(I) the number of students who completed the program within the reporting period who were unavailable for employment due to the following reasons: death; incarceration; health issues that prevent employment; enrolled in a continuing postsecondary education program; and, active military duty;